You are here: Home » High School » Academics » General Studies » Mathematics

 Students enhance their algebraic skills and develop an understanding and mastery of trigonometric concepts.
 Students extend their study of real numbers, equations and inequalities, functions, systems of equations, polynomials, rational expressions, complex numbers, quadratic equations, transformations, second degree equations, polynomial functions, exponential and logarithmic functions, an in depth study of trigonometric functions, graphs, identities, and equations, probability, and statistics.

-This course is given to eleventh grade students who have completed geometry.
 Students enhance their algebraic skills and develop an understanding and mastery of trigonometric concepts.
-Students extend their study of real numbers, equations and inequalities, functions, systems of equations, polynomials, rational expressions, complex numbers, quadratic equations, transformations, second degree equations, polynomial functions, exponential and logarithmic functions, an in depth study of trigonometric functions, graphs, identities, and equations, probability, and statistics.
-Teacher recommendation and administrative approval are required.
+Students extend their study of real numbers, equations and inequalities, functions, systems of equations, polynomials, rational expressions, complex numbers, quadratic equations, transformations, second degree equations, polynomial functions, exponential and logarithmic functions, an in depth study of trigonometric

 Students enhance their algebraic skills and develop an understanding and mastery of a variety of topics in Algebra, Trigonometry and Pre-Calculus.
 Topics include polynomials, set theory, trigonometry, matrices and linear algebra, functions, conic sections and game theory.
 Students are encouraged to develop skills and work habits that will last throughout their academic and future careers.

 This course is given to eleventh grade students who have completed Algebra II with Trigonometry.
-Students further develop the algebraic and trigonometric skills that are necessary for success in AP Calculus BC.
+Students further develop their algebraic and trigonometric skills that are necessary for success in AP Calculus BC.
 Students study linear and quadratic functions, polynomial functions, inequalities, functions, exponents and logarithms, analytic geometry and conic sections, trigonometric functions, trigonometric equations, triangle trigonometry, trigonometric addition formulas, polar coordinates and complex numbers, vectors and determinants, sequences and series, matrices, limits, continuity, techniques of differentiation, and related rates.
 Teacher recommendation and administrative approval are required.

 This course is given to eleventh grade students who have completed Algebra II with Trigonometry.
 Students further develop the algebraic and trigonometric skills that are necessary for success in AP Calculus AB.
 Students study linear and quadratic functions, polynomial functions, inequalities, functions, exponents and logarithms, analytic geometry and conic sections, trigonometric functions, trigonometric equations, triangle trigonometry, trigonometric addition formulas, and introduction to limits.
+Teacher recommendation and administrative approval are required.

 This course is open to seniors who have completed Pre-Calculus BC.
 Students study properties of functions, limits, continuity, definition of the derivative, techniques of differentiation, using calculus to graph functions, rectilinear motion, applied maximum and minimum problems, Rolle’s Theorem and the Mean Value Theorem, the indefinite integral, slope fields, the definite integral, the Fundamental Theorems of Calculus, average value, applications of the definite integral including area and volume, integration by parts, first order separable differential equations, length of a plane curve, advanced integration techniques, improper integrals, first order separable differential equations, Maclaurin and Taylor series, convergence tests for series, polar coordinates, area in polar coordinates, and calculus on vector functions.
 Technology including a graphing calculator is used.
 Teacher recommendation required for enrollment.